Buddini96/Netflix_Homepage/README.md

-# Netflix Home Page
+# Netflix Home Page Clone

-This project is a simple clone of the Netflix homepage, built using HTML, CSS, and JavaScript.
+This project is a simple clone of the Netflix homepage, built using HTML, Tailwind CSS, and JavaScript.

 ## 🔥 Features